Air pollution and you

 Types and sources of air pollution

-It’s created when pollutants from cars and industrial combustion (like power stations, chemical plants and factories) react chemically in the presence of sunlight.
-This means that unhealthy levels are more likely to happen on hot, sunny days.
-Ozone can be carried a long way by wind so can affect rural as well as urban areas.
+So, unhealthy levels of ozone are more likely to happen on hot, sunny days.
+Ozone can be carried a long way by wind to affect both urban and rural areas.

 Mythbusting